ctron/package-drone/README.md

 * Unzip zipped P2 repositories on the fly
 * Extract POM files embedded in JARs and build a Maven repository from it
 * Allow scraping of Maven repository channels
+* Extract meta data from ".rpm" files and create a YUM repository index

 How to contribute
 ----------------